 It's natural to experience an increase in cost over time, however, according to a case study cited by the Advocacy Committee of the Exhibit and Event Marketers Association (E2MA), between 1996 and 2013 installation and dismantle labor costs increased by 21 percent and material handling (drayage) increased by 257 percent.
 Enterprises typically spend 20-30% of their marketing budgets on events, and yet are often saddled with hard-to-use and inefficient lead-capture devices that do little to maximize the return on their event investment.

 While marketing automation remains a major priority for marketers, less than 20% indicated that they are fully integrating marketing automation into their current sales and marketing initiatives, including trade show events.

-In this age of digital marketing for outdoor brands where e-commerce and dealer sales still co-exist, when a potentially attractive marketing tool offers face-to-face dealer contact coupled with the allure of increased sales, trade show staff should embrace this automating app, even if not eagerly.
+In this age of digital marketing for outdoor brands where e-commerce and dealer sales still co-exist, when a potentially attractive marketing tool offers face-to-face dealer contact coupled with the allure of increased sales, trade show staff should embrace sales enablement solutions like this automating app, even if not eagerly.